The 6 Best Foods for Smelling (and Tasting) Like a Million Bucks

 Ditch your cologne and reach for a stalk of celery.

 Got a big date tonight?
-By all means, exercise, take a shower, throw on a splash of cologne, and wear some fresh, clean clothes.
+By all means, exercise, take a shower, throw on a splash of cologne or perfume, and wear some fresh, clean clothes.
 Be advised, however, that you could still be missing out on the most important thing for smelling—and tasting—your very best.

 I’m talking about your diet.
 The truth is that a lot of the smells and tastes that current or potential partners will find either revolting or appealing are not actually on you but are actually emanating from deep within you.
 That’s right: your effect on your partners’ olfactory system has more about what you’re putting into your body than you ever imagined, and eating the right foods can mean that difference between turning someone on or grossing someone out.

-Since we’d rather you turn them on, we spoke with a slew of nutritionists to learn about food items you should always be eating before a big date.
+Since we’d rather you turn them on, we spoke with a slew of nutritionists to learn about the foods that make you smell good.
 And remember: smelling great isn’t the only thing that should be on your date-night checklist.

 Fact one: Female pigs are especially affected by androstenone and androstenol.
 These two pheromones are present in boars’ breath and an ovulating sow only needs to get a whiff of it before she’s ready for action and presenting her lady parts.